Telstar: In service

 Telstar 1 relayed its first, and non-public, television pictures—a flag outside Andover Earth Station—to Pleumeur-Bodou on July 11, 1962.
 Almost two weeks later, on July 23, at 3:00 p.m.
 EDT, it relayed the first publicly available live transatlantic television signal.
 The broadcast was shown in Europe by Eurovision and in North America by NBC, CBS, ABC, and the CBC.
 The first public broadcast featured CBS's Walter Cronkite and NBC's Chet Huntley in New York, and the BBC's Richard Dimbleby in Brussels.
 The first pictures were the Statue of Liberty in New York and the Eiffel Tower in Paris.
-The first broadcast was to have been remarks by President John F. Kennedy, but the signal was acquired before the president was ready, so engineers filled the lead-in time with a short segment of a televised game between the Philadelphia Phillies and the Chicago Cubs at Wrigley Field.
-The batter, Tony Taylor, was seen hitting a ball pitched by Cal Koonce to the right fielder George Altman.
+The first broadcast was to have included remarks by President John F. Kennedy, but the signal was acquired before the president was ready, so engineers filled the lead-in time with a short segment of a WGN telecast of a live game between the Philadelphia Phillies and the Chicago Cubs at Wrigley Field.
+The Phillies' second baseman Tony Taylor was seen hitting a ball pitched by the Cubs' Cal Koonce to deep right field, caught by fielder George Altman for the out.
 From there, the video switched first to Washington, DC; then to Cape Canaveral, Florida; to the Seattle World's Fair; then to Quebec and finally to Stratford, Ontario.
 The Washington segment included remarks by President Kennedy, talking about the price of the American dollar, which was causing concern in Europe.
 When Kennedy denied that the United States would devalue the dollar it immediately strengthened on world markets; Cronkite later said that "we all glimpsed something of the true power of the instrument we had wrought."

 That evening, Telstar 1 also relayed the first satellite telephone call, between U.S. vice-president Lyndon Johnson and the chairman of AT&T, Frederick Kappel.
 It successfully transmitted faxes, data, and both live and taped television, including the first live transmission of television across an ocean from Andover, Maine, US, to Goonhilly Downs, England, and Pleumeur-Bodou, France.